Last updated: November 12, 2023

 The Centaur Remembrance Walk along the coast at Point Danger commemorates ships and lives lost to Japanese and German aggression during World War II.

 It was named after the AHS Centaur, a hospital ship that was attacked by a Japanese submarine on 14 May 1943.
-Memorial plaques are positioned along the walk to honour those that lost their lives at sea.
+Memorial plaques are positioned along the walk to honour those who lost their lives at sea.

-The scenic location of the walk, combined with the information boards along the way, make this a pleasant and also educational experience.
+The scenic location of the walk, combined with the information boards along the way, make this a pleasant and educational experience.

 Gold Coast Oceanway